cylin007/RMT-dataset/README.md

-# RMT-dataset for VLDB'23 Vol. 16
+# Supplemental Material for VLDB'23 Vol. 16

-This is the RMT dataset used in VLDB'23 Vol16 (Model Codes will be made public after the inspection of Chunghwa Telecom).
+This is the original RMT dataset used in VLDB'23 Vol16.
+All Supplemental Materials are provided in the following.

 This prototypical dataset cooperated with [Chunghwa Telecom Company](https://www.cht.com.tw/en/home/cht), the largest telecommunication company in Taiwan with over 10 million mobile subscribers and accounted for over 50% population.

+Experimental Model Codes are provided in ./model

 ## Overview
 This is the overall process of the new spatial-temporal task and dataset.